Wavelyio/wavely-docs/api/simcards-api.md

 **Description**

-Get sim cards on account with multiple optional filters.
+Get sim cards on account, with pagination, and with multiple optional filters.

 **Endpoint**